agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/arrays/lesson.md

 Change the value of the second element to `"pear"`.

-Print the size of the array.
+Print the content and size of the array.